anand4472/intelchain/rosetta/infra/README.md

 ```

 ### Inspecting Logs
-If you mount `./data` on the host to `/root/data` in the container, you van view the intelchain node logs at
+If you mount `./data` on the host to `/root/data` in the container, you can view the intelchain node logs at
 `./data/logs/` on your host machine.

 ### View rosetta request logs